raspberrypilearning/mandala/en/step_4.md

 --- /task ---

+When you make the mandala colourful in the next step, the `ghost`{:class="block3myblocks"} block will make the colours transparent so when the shapes overlap, you will get a colour mixing effect.

 --- task ---

 Now add some blocks to your function, to set the appearance and position of your sprite.